radiosilence/core/README.md

 Includes hacked versions of smartypants and markdown that conform to the class naming specs of my codebase.
 May not be up to date.

+For a boilerplate MVC site, see the sample dir.
+Not necessary.

 ## Important Changes
 Because things aren't super mature yet...